 In order to evaluate the accuracy of our system in the bead recognition, we have carried out experiments with commercial beads from Luminex (Microplex X-Tag Microspheres, Luminex, Austin TX, USA) which are internally labeled with 630 nm and 715 nm dyes having certain intensity levels of the two dyes.
-Figure 3.2.7 shows spectra of two encoding dyes (left) and the bead-map obtained for 50 types of beads in 50 μm ID capillary (right).
+Figure 36.
+Spectra of Luminex dues and bead-map of 50 types of Luminex beads. shows spectra of two encoding dyes (left) and the bead-map obtained for 50 types of beads in 50 μm ID capillary (right).

-Figure 3.2.7.
+Figure 36.
 Spectra of Luminex dues and bead-map of 50 types of Luminex beads.